snuq/VSEQF/Readme.md

    Will round the cursor position to the nearest second, based on framerate.

-* __Jump To Previous/Next Sequence__
+* __Jump To Previous/Next Strip__

-   Snap the cursor to the previous or next sequence in the timeline.
+   Snap the cursor to the previous or next strip in the timeline.

 * __Cursor To Beginning/End Of Active__

-   Will move the cursor to the beginning or end of the active sequence.
+   Will move the cursor to the beginning or end of the active strip.

 * __Selected To Cursor__